Keyboard shortcuts

 For each file:

-1. Click the file name in the left panel (for example BuggyCalculator.java).
+1. Click the file tab at the top (for example CalculatorExercises.java).

 2. Select all existing code in the editor and delete it.